 Banking business conducted in or from the QFC comprises the activities of deposit taking, providing credit facilities, dealing in investments as principal and Islamic financial management.
-An Authorised Firm whose scope of authorisation permits it to conduct any of these activities is a banking business firm, and may be a deposit-taker, investment dealer or Islamic financial manager.
+An Authorised Firm whose

 A banking business firm must be formed either as a limited liability company or as a branch of a foreign financial institution.
 The QFC policy with regard to branches is available from the QFCRA's website at www.qfcra.com.